Selected Honors, Awards, and Public Outreach/Service:

 M.S., Astrophysics, 1987 University of Illinois at Urbana-Champaign

 B.S., Physics, 1984 University of Missouri-Rolla

 Steve Price (Ph.D 2012)

 One of the outstanding questions in modern physics research concerns the state of matter above nuclear density (~1014 g cm-3).
 It is unknown whether matter at these densities is in the form of nucleons, quarks, kaons, hyperons, or other exotica.
 Laboratory experiments are only beginning to shed light on this question.
 Whatever the state of superdense matter, it exists in abundance in the neutron stars we have throughout our galaxy (now over ~2000 known).
 My research uses neutron stars as laboratories with which to study matter at densities currently inaccessible in terrestrial laboratories.
 The conditions in a neutron star are extreme.
 The average density is such that 1 cm3 of material has a mass exceeding 108 metric tons.
 Typical internal temperatures are ~108 K and above.
 A neutron star contains about a solar mass of superconducting liquid (denoted SFn in the figure below), permeated by a magnetic field that is at least one hundred thousand times larger than what can be produced even briefly on Earth.
 Neutron stars have violent lives; they can suffer starquakes, produce jumps in spin rate, accrete matter from other stars or the interstellar medium, and produce explosions.
-Some of these events involve energies in excess of 1047 ergs (the amount of energy emitted by the Sun in 10 million years).
+Some of these explosions more than 1047 ergs in gamma rays (the amount of energy emitted by the Sun in a million years).